 This tool contains some of the same information as the column and attempts statistics data but presents it in a different way.

-For each test and survey in the Grade Center, you can view column statistics on overall class performance.
-The statistical information includes these:
+For each test and survey in the Grade Center, you can view column statistics on overall class performance:

-- Statistics, such as standard deviation and average score
+- Statistics, such as standard deviation and the average score

 - How many attempts are in progress, need grading, or are exempt